Bulldog (English Bulldog)

 The Bulldog is seen by some as the national dog.
 The modern Bulldog bears little resemblance to the bull-bating dog of previous centuries.
 Encouraged by the show ring breed standard, he has become shorter legged, wider chested and extremely short faced.
 His temperament varies.
 His exercise needs also vary depending on his ability to breathe and regulate his body temperature.
 It is advisable to choose a Bulldog puppy from parents of a less extreme type.
+Average lifespan 6 years.

-Inbreeding coefficient – COI
+Inbreeding Coefficient - COI

-(should be as low as possible)
+(Should be as low as possible)

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - The conformation of many Bulldogs has extreme and causes many welfare problems